Holly Mckay

 Answered by Boring Money

-Market cap (market capitalisation) is simply the total value of a company.
-You get it by multiplying the share price by the number of shares in existence.
-It's a quick way to gauge size: a company worth £200bn is a giant, while one worth £200m is tiny by comparison.
-It matters because bigger companies tend to be more stable, while smaller ones can be more volatile — higher potential reward, but a bumpier ride.
+Market cap (market capitalisation) is the market value of the shares at the point in time you are looking at them.
+You get it by multiplying the share price by the number of shares available to buy.
+It's a quick way to gauge size.
+It matters because bigger companies tend to be more stable, while smaller ones can be more volatile.

 P/E ratio (price-to-earnings) tells you how expensive a share is relative to the profits the company makes.
 You work it out by dividing the share price by the earnings per share.
 A high P/E means investors are paying a lot for each pound of profit — usually because they expect strong growth ahead.
 A low P/E can mean a company is cheap, or that the market has doubts about it.
 There's no magic "right" number; it's most useful for comparing similar companies in the same sector.